 Branding defines market position (brand strategy) and, through a series of signals, articulates that position as promise (brand positioning).
 When strategy and positioning work as one, brands obtain sustainable and favorable market positions.
 This has shifted the task of brand building and management to the primary business strategy.

-Contributed to Branding Strategy Insider by: Eric Schulz, Co-Director of Strategic Marketing & Brand Management, Jon M. Huntsman School of Business.
+Contributed to Branding Strategy Insider by: Eric Schulz, Senior Brand Strategist at The Blake Project and Co-Director of Strategic Marketing & Brand Management, Jon M. Huntsman School of Business.
 Excerpted from his new book “The Smart Marketer’s Toolbox”

 The Blake Project Can Help: The Brand Positioning Workshop

 Branding Strategy Insider is a service of The Blake Project: A strategic brand consultancy specializing in Brand Research, Brand Strategy, Brand Licensing and Brand Education